Dealing with debt collectors

 • repossessing goods or property, other than real estate, to use as payment of debts.

 There are restrictions on who can operate as a debt collector in Victoria and rules on how debt collectors can act.
-For more information, view Debt collectors.
+Find more information about debt collectors.

 If you owe money, creditors may try to collect the debt themselves or engage a debt collector to recover it from you.
 Creditors may also sell your debt to a debt collector.